a-ghorbani/chat-formatter/README.md

 Let's say this code doesn't have a template for Qwen1.5.

 We need to get the chat template (most probably it is stated somewhere in Jinja format).
-For Qwen1.5, we will head to the model repository on HF and look at[tokenizer_config.json line 31](https://huggingface.co/Qwen/Qwen1.5-72B-Chat/blob/main/tokenizer_config.json#L31), where `chat_template` is defined.
+For Qwen1.5, we will head to the model repository on HF and look at [tokenizer_config.json line 31](https://huggingface.co/Qwen/Qwen1.5-72B-Chat/blob/main/tokenizer_config.json#L31), where `chat_template` is defined.
 It is:
 ```json
     "chat_template": "{% for message in messages %}{% if loop.first and messages[0]['role'] != 'system' %}{{ '<|im_start|>system\nYou are a helpful assistant.<|im_end|>\n' }}{% endif %}{{'<|im_start|>' + message['role'] + '\n' + message['content'] + '<|im_end|>' + '\n'}}{% endfor %}{% if add_generation_prompt %}{{ '<|im_start|>assistant\n' }}{% endif %}",
 ```
 We need to make sure this is compatible with Nunjucks.

-In this case, we don't need to change anything; we are just going to use the template as is:
+Luckily, in this case, we don't need to change anything; we are just going to use the template as is:
 ```typescript
 const template: TemplateConfig = {
   bosToken: '',